 Financial assets categorised as fair value through profit or loss are subsequently measured at their fair value.
 Net gains or losses, including any interest or dividend income, are recognised in the profit or loss.

-All financial assets are subject to impairment assessment (see Note 2(k)(i)).
+All financial assets, except for those measured at fair value through profit or loss, are subject to impairment assessment (see Note 2(k)(i)).